Women in Iceland: Vigdís Finnbogadóttir

-On June 29, 1980 Vigdís Finnbogadóttir was voted in as the first female president of Iceland, and the fourth president of the republic.
+On June 29, 1980 Vigdís Finnbogadóttir was voted in as the first female president of Iceland, and just the third president of the republic.
 She was the first woman to be elected head of state in a national election, and the world's first democratically elected female president.
 After becoming president without opposition in 1984, 1988, and 1992, she retired from the presidency in 1996.
-Vigdis also was an artistic Director of the Reykjavík Theatre Company, she was a teacher of French at the University of Iceland, and was the press officer at the National Theatre of Iceland (1954-1957 and 1961-1964).
+Vigdis also was an artistic Director of the Reykjavík Theatre Company, she was a teacher of French at the University of Iceland, and was the press officer at the National Theatre of Iceland (1954-1957 and 1961–1964).
 She broadcast lectures on local television, and trained local tour guides.

 During her time as president she used her position to focus on youth and to support forestry, while promoting Icelandic language and culture.
 After her retirement as president in 1996, Vigdis went on to become "founding chair of the Council of Women World Leaders at the John F. Kennedy School of Government at Harvard University".
 Two years later, in 1998, she was appointed president of the Unesco World Commission on the Ethics of Scientific Knowledge and Technology.

 Jóhanna Sigurðardóttir

 In 2003 Jóhanna Sigurðardóttir was elected as the first female Prime Minister of Iceland as well as the world's first openly lesbian head of government.
 She held that position for 16 years and used her leadership to attempt to ban strip clubs "explaining it as a necessary measure to bring about justice, which is impossible, as she concluded, when women are treated like commodities".
 Before this Jóhanna Sigurðardóttir was already a very active member of government.
 In 1978 she was elected into the Althing as a member of the Social Democratic Party.
 She became minister of social affairs in 1987, a position she held until 1994.
 She started her own party in 1994 called National Movement, which joined with the Social Democratic Party, Women’s Alliance and the People’s Alliance in 1999, and in 2000 merged to become the Social Democratic Alliance.
-On June 27, 2010 Iceland declared same-sex marriage legal, and Jóhanna and her partner Jónína Leósdóttir were officially married.
+On June 27, 2010, Iceland declared same-sex marriage legal, and Jóhanna and her partner Jónína Leósdóttir were officially married.